Yoonmie/scm-login/README.md

 ## login

-Here is a login page and can only login the account with registered email and account.
+Here is a login page.
 If not u cannot log into the account and go to home page.
+ * For admin = username=admin@admin.com & password=secret
+ * For author = Need to Login with registered email and password
 ## Index(admin/index)

 Only admin can access this page.
 Admin can also edit, delete and comment on each post.